helloooideeeeea/GinFormValidation/README.md

 # GinFormValidation
-### this library support validation message library for gin
+### this library support validation message for gin

 this library be able to attach error message-id to binding tag(ex. required)  by struct's meta tag.
 Maybe this way is simplest for form's validate error message.